-Milestone Planned date Protocol approval 29 March 2017 Human Research Ethics Committee (HREC) submission 30 March 2017 Registration in the EU PAS register 31 March 2017 Start of data collection 31 March 2017 End of data collection 01 September 2018 Interim report 1: 1 st data cut 01 March 2017 Interim report 2: 2 nd data cut 01 September 2017 Interim report 3: 3 rd data cut 01 March 2018 Final study report 01 March 2019
+Milestone Planned Date Protocol approval 29 March 2017 Human Research Ethics Committee (HREC) submission 30 March 2017 Registration in the EU PAS register 31 March 2017 Start of data collection 31 March 2017 Interim report 1: 1 st data cut 01 March 2017 Interim report 2: 2 nd data cut 01 September 2017 Interim report 3: 3 rd data cut 01 March 2018 Interim Report 4: 4 th data cut 01 September 2018 End of data collection: 5 th data cut 01 September 2019 Final study report 01 July 2020

-\Dates are subject to change, depending on the number of tofacitinib and bDMARDs patients enrolled and the duration of follow-up at the time to ensure that the agreed number of patients have been enrolled and the agreed follow-up data collected at the time of each report.
+^{}Dates are subject to change, depending on the number of tofacitinib and bDMARDs patients enrolled and the duration of follow-up at the time to ensure that the agreed number of patients have been enrolled and the agreed follow-up data collected at the time of each report.
 Data reports will be available within four weeks of data cut, except for the first data cut, which will be available within eight weeks of the data cut.